2025 Reading Challenge

 April

-I choose a book that was written by an author with my middle name rather than one with my initials or last name.
-A Love to Mend Her Broken Heart: A Historical Western Romance Novel by Etta Foster was not my usual genre, but that’s the point of a challenge right?
+I chose a book that was written by an author with my middle name rather than one with my initials or last name.
+A Love to Mend Her Broken Heart: A Historical Western Romance Novel by Etta Foster was not my usual genre, but that’s the point of a challenge, right?
 To experience something new?

-I also read a collection of short stories with an author that shared my last name.
+I also read a collection of short stories with an author who shared my last name.
 Ordinance 53 by Sarah Flores was quite imaginative.

 May

-Oona Out of Order by Margarita Montimore wasn’t published in the decade I was born but did leap through the decades I have been alive.
+Oona Out of Order by Margarita Montimore wasn’t published in the decade I was born but has leapt through the decades I have been alive.

 June